 Florida Supreme Court Issues New Emergency Administrative Orders in Response to COVID-19

-As of this writing, the Florida Supreme Court has issued six emergency administrative orders in response to COVID-19 in less than two weeks.
+As of this writing, the Florida Supreme Court has issued over seven emergency administrative orders in response to COVID-19 in less than two weeks.
+Among them include:

 AOSC20-12 (3/11/2020) – Directs chief judges to take steps to mitigate the spread of COVID-19 (e.g. implementing “social distancing” and sanitation procedures).